 In what seemed like a replay of the British Open, Rose played what was essentially a match play with Sweden’s Henrik Stenson in the final round.
 But this time the Swede played the part of Phil Mickelson and came up just short.

 The two top-ranked golfers were dead even through 71 holes.
 And it stayed that way through the first two strokes on the final hole, as both players were off the green for their third shots.
-But Stenson left his shot about 25 feet below the pin, while Rose stuck his chip to about 2 feet.
-Stenson went on to bogey, and captured the Silver medal.
-While Rose birdied, and made golf history.
+But Stenson left his shot about 25 feet below the pin, while Rose stuck his chip to about two feet.
+Stenson two-putted for bogey to settle for the Silver medal.
+Rose, though, made birdie to make golf history.